rebelsky/sams-assorted-musings-reflections/doug-cutchins-essay.md

 ---

+Followup: Doug wrote [a followup essay](http://www.dougcutchins.com/single-post/2016/10/30/Continuing-the-conversation) in which he says

+> There have been several calls, both public and private, for me to explain myself and the essay further, specifically to state whether I intended it to be taken at face value or as satire.

+> Given the range of reactions, for me to continue to center my opinion by "explaining what I meant" would be to stifle the re-emergence of an important and wider conversation about access and support that I urge the Grinnell community to continue.

+Of course, that answer explains very well what he intended, as does the end of the followup.

+> I would hope that this essay ultimately awakens and continues several important conversations in the Grinnell community:

+> How does Grinnell define its values?
+How are those values revealed in the student body?

+> How do we decide who gets to join this community and who is excluded?
+What are the values that go into those decisions?
+What measures do we use to make such decisions, and do those measures reflect our values?

+> What is the college’s responsibility for measuring success among students, and how should it do so?
+How does Grinnell know if it is accomplishing what it has set out to do and is fulfilling its values?

+> What are the appropriate institutional support mechanisms that Grinnell needs to have in place to help students be successful?
+How much do those differ from student to student?
+To what extent is Grinnell meeting its obligations to its students?
+What is the appropriate reaction if Grinnell discovers it is not adequately supporting some students?

+Thanks Doug [13]!

+---

 [1] Yes, Cutchins does accept that there is not just a gender binary.

 [2] Socio-economic status, for those who don't know that TLA.